We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Lightly butter an 8×8-inch cake pan and line with parchment paper.
 This will ensure easy removal of the fudge later.

 Melt the chocolate in a heatproof bowl set over a saucepan of simmering water.
-Make sure the bottom of the bowl doesn’t touch the water, or the chocolate may burn.
+Make sure the bottom of the bowl doesn’t touch the water.

 Stir in the sweetened condensed milk, peanut butter, and vanilla until evenly mixed, then immediately pack into the prepared pan.
 Work fast, as the fudge will begin to set quickly.
 (For a delicious twist, sprinkle some margarita salt on top of the fudge at this stage.)